NatthanonNon/HTC-matching/README.md

 - There are `4` activities
 - Ther are `x` members
 - There are `y` man-days
-- Everyone equally joins every acticity
+- Everyone equally joins every activity
 - Everyone equally meets each other

 ## Example